-The exploration activity on the Cooper License is performed in the framework of a joint operating agreement, dated December 17, 2012, among the Company, NAMCOR, and AziNam (the "Cooper JOA").
-Pursuant to the Cooper JOA, the Company is designated the operator of the Cooper License.
-Pursuant to the Tullow Farmout Agreement, the Company will remain the operator of the Cooper License until the Second Transfer, at which time, Tullow will be appointed as the operator.
+The exploration activity on the Cooper License is performed in the framework of a joint operating agreement among the Company, NAMCOR, AziNam, and Tullow (the "Cooper JOA").
+Under the Cooper JOA, the Company is designated the operator of the Cooper License.
+Tullow may replace the Company as the operator (i) upon the closing of the Second Transfer, or (ii) on an earlier date, provided Tullow commits to the drilling of an exploration well on the Cooper Block.